dinaklal/algorthm/algorthm/README.md

 # algorthm
 A python package for visualizing and learning algorithms.

+How to install ?
+**pip install algorthm
 =======
-# algorthm
-A python package for visualizing and learning algorithms.